 Since staff's last briefing, the stakeholder forums have completed their draft recommended strategies.
-Forums have provided comments on these draft strategies and the recommendations have been incorporated into the final strategy recommendations.
-The plan includes 36 strategies that are categorized into the HPF focus areas: Develop a Coordinated Housing System; Increase City Investment in Housing with a 10-Year Funding Plan; Increase Affordable Housing Production, Rehabilitation, and Preservation; Protect and Promote Neighborhoods; and Ensure Accountability to the Public.
+Forums have provided comments on these draft strategies and the recommendations have been incorporated into the final strategy recommendations

+The SHIP includes 36 strategies that have been categorized into the HPF focus areas to help maintain consistency across the plans' terminology: Develop a Coordinated Housing System; Increase City Investment in Housing with a 10-Year Funding Plan; Increase Affordable Housing Production, Rehabilitation, and Preservation; Protect and Promote Neighborhoods; and Ensure Accountability to the Public.
 Each strategy includes partners, funding, timeline, and key performance indicators.
 The list of current implementation strategies is below:

-Develop a Coordinated Housing System (CHS)
+Develop a Coordinated Housing System

-- 1. CHS1: Develop a one-stop housing shop. - 2.
-CHS2: Update the Unified Development Code to remove barriers to housing production and preservation. - 3.
-CHS3: Advocate at the state and local level for ad valorem tax for small-unit multi-family properties and affordable housing developments. - 4.
-CHS4: Advocate/lobby for legislation to expand Medicaid in the State of Texas and partner with managed care organizations to improve social determinants of health. - 5.
-CHS5: Advocate at the Federal level for more Housing Choice Vouchers and more funding for vouchers.

-- 6. CHS6: Principled infill development process - 7.
-CHS7: Establish and promote one or more house-sharing platforms to allow residents to find online matches for sharing existing single-family homes. - 8.
-CHS8: Explore options to reduce tax burden for single family homeowners - 9.
-CHS9: Conduct a county-wide housing systems analysis.
+- · Develop a one-stop housing shop. - · Update the Unified Development Code to remove barriers to housing production and preservation. - · Advocate at the state and local level for ad valorem tax for small-unit multi-family and affordable housing developments. - · Advocate to expand Medicaid in Texas and partner with managed care organizations to improve housing. - · Advocate at the Federal level for more Housing Choice Vouchers and more funding for vouchers. - · Implement community-centered principles and incentives into the infill development process. - · Establish and promote one or more house-sharing platforms to allow residents to find online matches for sharing existing single-family homes. - · Explore options to reduce tax burden for single family homeowners. - · Conduct a county-wide housing systems analysis.

-Increase City Investment in Housing with a 10-Year Funding Plan (CIH)
+Increase City Investment in Housing with a 10-Year Funding Plan

-- 10. CIH1: Cease public support of market rate development that will displace residents - 11.
-CIH2: Expand support service provision in affordable housing projects receiving public funding. - 12.
-CIH3: Preserve single-family housing through expanding funding for preservation and rehabilitation programs. - 13.
-CIH4: Support & Grow Non-Profit Housing Providers - 13.
-CIH5: Establish a land banking program to acquire land for future affordable housing projects - 14.
-CIH6: Update the City Fee Waiver Program policy and structure to provide more subsidy to affordable projects - 16.
-CIH7: Establish a community land trust
+- · Cease public support of market rate development that will displace residents. - · Expand support service provision in affordable housing projects receiving public funding. - · Preserve single-family housing through expanding funding for preservation and rehabilitation programs. - · Support and Grow Non-Profit Housing Providers. - · Establish a land banking program to acquire land for future affordable housing projects. - \cdot Update the City Fee Waiver Program policy and structure to provide more subsidy to affordable projects. - · Establish a community land trust.

-Increase Affordable Housing Production, Rehabilitation, and Preservation (HPRP)
+Increase Affordable Housing Production, Rehabilitation, and Preservation

-- 17. HPRP1: Establish Multi-Family Rental Rehab Program. - 18.
-HPRP2: Improve the multi-family new construction program. - 19.
-HPRP3: Increase number of Accessory Dwelling Units through system wide approach. - 20.
-HPRP4: Advance universal design and visitability standards to promote accessibility in new housing and update current building practices. - 21.
-HPRP5: Leverage the vacant building program for affordable housing. - 22.
-HPRP6: Produce 1,000 permanent supportive housing units. - 23.
-HPRP7: Expand funding for extremely low-income housing units - 24.
-HPRP8: Establish a Housing Preservation Network. - 25.
-HPRP9: Review sustainability standards in public supported affordable housing that improve health outcomes and long term affordability.
+- · Establish Multi-Family Rental Rehab Program. - · Improve the multi-family new construction program. - · Increase number of Accessory Dwelling Units through system wide approach. - · Advance universal design and visitability standards to promote accessibility in new housing and update current building practices. - · Leverage the vacant building program for affordable housing. - · Produce 1,000 permanent supportive housing units. - · Expand funding for extremely low income homes. - · Establish a Housing Preservation Network. - · Implement sustainable principles in affordable housing design and programs.

-Protect and Promote Neighborhoods (PPN)
+Protect and Promote Neighborhoods

-- 24. PPN1: Establish a Demolition prevention and mitigation program. - 25.
-PPN2: Support homeownership for families of modest means by improving code compliance community relations and increasing funds for NHSD repair programs, specifically owner-occupied repair. - 26.
-PPN3: Identify areas of change to address housing needs. - 27.
-PPN4: Establish resident-owned community mobile home parks. - 28.
-PPN5: System-wide Eviction and Foreclosure Prevention. - 29.
-PPN6: Expand land title remediation program
+- · Establish a Demolition Prevention and Mitigation Program. - · Support homeownership for families of modest means by improving relationships with code compliance and increasing funds for NHSD repair programs, specifically owner-occupied repair. - · Develop a toolkit to identify targeted housing interventions for specific areas. - · Establish stabilizing measures for mobile living communities and expand ownership opportunities through multifamily conversions.

+- · System-wide Eviction and Foreclosure Prevention. - · Expand land title remediation program.

-Ensure Accountability to the Public (EAP)
+Ensure Accountability to the Public

-- 30. EAP1: Develop an appropriate plan to engage with and leverage existing stakeholder structures in a meaningful way for SHIP/housing policies. - 31.
-EAP2: Implement Public Information Campaigns on housing. - 32.
-EAP3: Develop and implement a displacement impact assessment - 33.
-EAP4: Use holistic financial counseling as a foundation and at the center of service provision. - 34.
-EAP5: Actualize the City adopted Public Participation Principles.
+- · Develop an appropriate plan to engage with and leverage existing stakeholder structures in a meaningful way for SHIP/housing policies. - · Implement Public Information Campaigns on housing. - · Develop and implement a displacement impact assessment. - · Use holistic financial counseling as a foundation and at the center of service provision. - · Apply public engagement principles when creating and implementing new policy.